tkrach/tkrach.github.io/index.md

 With a multifaceted professional background, I believe I am well-suited for roles in both software development and cybersecurity.
 My diverse experiences have honed my adaptability, problem-solving skills, and technical acumen, making me adept at thriving in dynamic environments.
 Please feel free to look through this website and my projects, or contact me on LinkedIn!

 ## Key Highlights
+- **Professional Software Development Experience:** Equipped with a wealth of experience gained from working on significant software development projects in various industry settings.
+From my tenure at organizations such as Vulnerability Research Labs and Booz Allen Hamilton, I've contributed to the development of mission-critical software solutions, leveraging my expertise in programming languages such as C++, Python, and Java to address complex challenges and deliver innovative solutions.

 - **Extensive Experience in Security:** With a decade of personal experience and four years of professional engagement in the security field, I've honed my skills in cybersecurity, reverse engineering, and vulnerability assessment.

 - **Language Skills and Cultural Adaptability:** Fluent in business-level Japanese, with a background in Japanese Language from the University of Maryland, College Park.
 Possessing a Japanese Engineering Work Visa showcases my ability to adapt and thrive in diverse cultural settings.